1hunters/LIMPQ/README.md

 ## 2. Importance Indicators Pre-training (One-time Training for Importance Derivation)
-Firstly, we can pre-train the importance indicators for your models, or you can also use our previous indicators (in quantization_search/indicators/importance_indicators_resnet50.pkl).
+Firstly, you can pre-train the importance indicators for your models, or you can also use our previous indicators (in quantization_search/indicators/importance_indicators_resnet50.pkl).

 ### Pre-train the indicators